krychu/wfc/Readme.md

          }
 ```

-Data is tightly packed without padding.
+`data` is tightly packed without padding.
 Each pixel consists of
-component_cnt components (e.g., four components for rgba format).
+`component_cnt` components (e.g., four components for rgba format).
 The output image will have the same number of components as the input
 image.

-wfc_run can result in failure if it cannot find a solution.
-In such
+`wfc_run` returns 0 if it cannot find a solution.
+You can try again like so:
-a case the function returns 0.
-You can attempt to search for a new
-solution with a new seed:

 ```c
         wfc_init(wfc);